 1. Remove the Boat Cover and Inspect for Critter Hibernation

-This—among many reasons—is why you need a boat cover.
-If you haven’t yet purchased yourself a canvas cover, take a look at the post comparing pontoon covers.
-Even if you don’t own a pontoon, it’ll give you some ideas of how to analyze covers.
+This, among many other reasons, is why you need a boat cover.
+If you haven't yet purchased yourself a canvas cover, take a look at the post comparing pontoon covers.
+Even if you don't own a pontoon, it'll give you some ideas on how to analyze covers.

-Be sure to vacuum the cushions, vinyl, and if you’re a pontoon owner—your bimini top!
+Be sure to vacuum the cushions, vinyl and Bimini top if you have one.

 3. Check the Engine & Propeller

-Checking your boat’s engine and boat’s propeller.
-Same as the hull, you’ll want to check for dents and damage.
+Check your boat's engine and propeller.
+Same as the hull, you'll want to check for dents and damage.

 This is a perfect example of why you need to do this ahead of time and not the weekend you want to get out.
-You may need to replace a line, meaning an unexpected trip to the store.
-You may even have to wait for a shipment to arrive.
+You may need to replace a line, which could mean an unexpected trip to the store or having to wait for a shipment to arrive.